 Artificial intelligence (AI) is enjoying a long moment in the spotlight.
 But debate continues over whether it's a "shortcut to utopia" or possible harbinger of the end of the world.

-Meanwhile, one group has quickly leapt on both the and all the hype—consulting firms.
+Meanwhile, one group has quickly leapt on both the technology and all the hype—consulting firms.
 And they've been spending big.

 Advocates of the technology are heralding a new era of professional efficiency for consultants.
 Once-tedious emails, presentations and reports can now be completed in a flash.